-Paul Hembree is a composer, creative technologist, and educator, working in music artificial intelligence, new music, and interactive media.
+Paul Hembree is a composer, creative technologist, and educator, working in new music, interactive media, and ethical music procedural generation.

 As a computer musician, he has collaborated with many prominent performers of new music, including the JACK Quartet, Irvine Arditti, the International Contemporary Ensemble, Ensemble Signal, and the Callithumpian Consort, on compositions by Pauline Oliveros, Brian Ferneyhough, and Kaija Saariaho, and Roger Reynolds, among others.
 As a computer musician, Hembree has collaborated with Reynolds on several major projects since 2011, including FLiGHT (2016) at the Park Avenue Armory, and Shifting/Drifting (2016), at the Darmstadt Summer Course for New Music.